 When comparing the paid plans, the differences in monitoring and alerts are minimal and may depend on personal preferences.

-The biggest difference is how Aura provides online monitoring for children.
+The most significant difference is how Aura offers online monitoring for children.
 Aura is the family-friendly choice if you’re looking to protect your child's identity and ensure their safety online.
 It offers cyberbullying alerts and parental controls for online browsing.

 A notable difference is Aura doesn't provide FICO scores like Experian IdentityWorks.
 Instead, it shares VantageScore credit scores.
 While both credit scores are valid, 90% of lenders use FICO to make lending decisions.[1]
 Aura not providing a FICO score is a missing part of its financial fraud protection.